nasa/openmct/docs/src/guide/index.md

 approach allows software components which have been authored separately (e.g. as plugins) but to collaborate at run-time.

-Open MCT Web's framework layer is implemented on top of AngularJS's [dependency injection mechanism](https://docs.angularjs.org/guide/di)  and is modelled after [OSGi](hhttp://www.osgi.org/)  and its [Declarative Services component model](http://wiki.osgi.org/wiki/Declarative_Services).
+Open MCT's framework layer is implemented on top of AngularJS's [dependency injection mechanism](https://docs.angularjs.org/guide/di)  and is modelled after [OSGi](hhttp://www.osgi.org/)  and its [Declarative Services component model](http://wiki.osgi.org/wiki/Declarative_Services).
 In particular, this is where the term _bundle_ comes from.